Nissan Extended Warranty: Cost, Coverage and Plans

 Nissan extended warranty coverage

 Nissan’s official program for extended warranties (also called vehicle service contracts) is called Security+Plus.
-Like basically all extended auto warranties, they only cover parts that fail on their own and won’t cover repairs needed due to negligence, damage, misuse or missed maintenance.
+Like basically all extended auto warranties, it only covers parts that fail on their own.
+It won’t cover repairs needed due to negligence, damage, misuse or missed maintenance.

 Most automakers’ extended warranty terms are counted from the vehicle’s in-service date, which is when it was sold to its first owner, not the date you bought the warranty.